Quick Start

 @import 'heroui-native/styles';

-/* Path to the heroui-native lib inside node_modules from the root of your project */
+/* Path to the heroui-native lib inside node_modules relative to global.css */

 Wrap your application with HeroUINativeProvider.
 You must wrap it with GestureHandlerRootView: